PallaviSingh262215036/ERC20_MintBurn/README.md

 - `constructor()`: Initializes the contract with the token name "DegenToken" and symbol "DGN".
 - `transfer(address to, uint256 amount)`: Transfers amount tokens to the to address.
 - `mint(address to, uint256 amount)`: Mints amount tokens to the to address.
 Can only be called by the contract owner.
 - `burn(address to, uint256 amount)`: Burns amount tokens from the to address.
-Can only be called by any user.
+Can be called by any user.

 ### License
 This project is licensed under the MIT License